EID Belgium: The Belgian ID card

 The cost is around 10 Euros depending on the area.
 This secure document is not compulsory and will not include fingerprints.
 The card design stays unchanged.
 More on identity cards for kids here: Kids-ID.

 A keystone of the Belgian eGovernment

-The country's eGov strategy aims to create a single virtual Public Administration while respecting the privacy of users, as well as the specificities and competences of all Government bodies and administrative layers.
-Its main objective is to improve public services for citizens and businesses by rendering more convenient and more open.
+The country's eGov strategy aims to create a single virtual Public Administration while respecting users' privacy and the specificities and competencies of all Government bodies and administrative layers.
+Its main objective is to improve public services for citizens and businesses by making them more convenient and open.

 So what's the story here?

 Over 800 public applications are available.
 As of August 2016, 72,4% of users use online authentication with the national eID, 17,9% using a paper token (based on the principle of one-time password), and 9% with another method.

 In 2016, more than 30 million secure transactions were done by 3,6 million users with their smart personal identity card, according to FEDICT, part of the Federal Service Policy and Support.